Kellen Clemens

-Kellen Vincent Clemens (born June 7, 1983) is a former American football quarterback who spent eleven seasons in the National Football League (NFL).
-He was selected by the New York Jets in the second round of the 2006 NFL Draft.
-He played college football at Oregon.

-He has also been a member of the Washington Redskins, Houston Texans, St. Louis Rams, and San Diego / Los Angeles Chargers.
+Kellen Vincent Clemens (born June 7, 1983) is an American former professional football player who was a quarterback for 11 seasons in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the New York Jets in the second round of the 2006 NFL draft.
+He was also been a member of the Washington Redskins, Houston Texans, St. Louis Rams, and San Diego / Los Angeles Chargers.

-Early years
+Early life

 Born and raised in Burns in eastern Oregon, Clemens played high school football for the Burns Hilanders and led them to the Oregon state 3A championship game in 1999.
 In his high school career, he threw for a state-record 8,646 yards (610-of-1,112) and 102 touchdowns.
 He also received USA Today All-American honors and Oregon Gatorade Player of the Year while in high school, where he completed 218 of 395 passes for 3464 yd and 37 touchdowns with 325 rushing yards and 15 touchdowns in his senior season.
 He was coached by Terry Graham using the run and shoot offense.